COVID-19 RESPONSE AND MAINTENANCE OF ESSENTIAL HEALTH SERVICES IN COSTA RICA

 Streamlining bureaucracy for emergency response

-The structure of Costa Rica’s health system predates the COVID-19 pandemic, but the flexibility built into its design enabled it to adapt quickly in response to the emergency in March and April 2020—including by adjusting protocols for health personnel, expanding hospital capacity and infrastructure, and adapting virtual service modalities to maintain essential health services.
+The structure of Costa Rica’s health system predates the COVID-19 pandemic, and in the face of the health emergency the structure could be adapted quickly in March and April 2020—including by adjusting protocols for health personnel, expanding hospital capacity and infrastructure, and adapting virtual service modalities to maintain essential health services.

-Likewise, a preexisting CCSS contingency fund made it possible to pay for rapid interventions, including a specialized COVID-19 treatment center, an increased health workforce, and personal protective equipment (PPE) and other key supplies, as they were necessary.
+Likewise, a preexisting CCSS contingency fund made it possible to pay for rapid interventions, including a specialized COVID-19 treatment center (CEACO), an increased health workforce, and personal protective equipment (PPE) and other key supplies, as they were necessary.

 National, governmental, and population-level measures: social distancing and mobility restrictions